Mr. Benn Pitman of the School of Design described the panels on the screen of the great organ as

 Then, in 1971, it was determined that the organ needed to be replaced.
 The organ screen was removed and dismantled, and many of the pieces were auctioned off.

 The remaining panels were stacked in Music Hall's basement.
 Some were given to donors.
 A few were displayed in museums.
 Two large carvings were on the wall by the north staircase.
 A dozen were hung in the orchestra pit.
 Unfortunately, though, when the pit was lowered, the walls were covered with drapes to absorb the light of the musicians' lamps.

 Since 2011 board members of Friends of Music Hall (formerly Society for the Preservation of Music Hall - SPMH) have worked to identify, retrieve and restore as many of the panels as possible.
 30 were tracked down by the time Music Hall reopened after the revitalization.
 These panels were sent to conservator Tom Heller in Nashville, who restored each rare cherry wood panel.

-Since 2017, an additional four panels have surfaced.
-These panels remain in the owners' homes.
+Since 2017, information about a handful of panels has surfaced.
+Others remain in the owners' homes.

 As word spread about the restoration of the panels, donations came in to help fund the effort.
 Friends of Music Hall is also underwriting the renewal and restoration of the panels.

 Utilizing space that was once a carriage lane between Music Hall and the south wing, the 2016-2017 Music Hall Revitalization created a new "room" in Music Hall: the Taft Suite.
 These beautiful works of art are displayed in that room.